 Youth as Trainers— Building the local economy can be a powerful way for young people to change the world, and one of the best ways to do that is by educating others.
 When youth learn about the economy, consumerism, creation, production, commercialism and other ways the economy works, they can teach others.
 Using hands-on, engaging learning methods can allow youth as trainers to effectively teach their peers, younger people and adults.

-Tools for Engaging Youth as Consumers
+Needs for Youth Engagement as Consumers

 Education — Before anyone can effectively challenge the economic circumstances of themselves and others, they should learn about the economic systems they are engaged in.
 Learning the influences, impacts, outcomes and consequences of the economy and sharing them with others can transform the ways people see and engage with money and more.